nicercode/nicercode.github.io/source/_posts/2013-04-05-figure-functions.markdown

 to.pdf(fig.other(), "figs/other.pdf", width=6, height=4)
 ```

-A couple of nice things about this function:
+A couple of nice things about this approach:

 * It becomes much easier to read and compare the parameters to the
   plotting device (width, height, etc).
 * We're reduced things from 6 repetitive lines to 2 that capture our
   intent better.
+* Using functions, rather than statements in the global environment,
+  discourages dependency on global variables.
+This in turn helps
+  identify reusable chunks of code.
 * Arguments are all passed to `pdf` via `...`, so we don't need to
   duplicate `pdf`'s argument list in our function.
 * The `on.exit` call ensures that the device is always closed, even if
   the figure function fails.

-For talks, I often build up figures.
-This can be done like so:
+For talks, I often build up figures piece-by-piece.
+This can be done
+like so (for a two-part figure)

 ```
 fig.progressive <- function(with.trend=FALSE) {